-Calculating the intersection angle when the pipeline is defined by an alignment
+When the pipeline is defined by an alignment

-- 1. From the map, select the two points that define the object that crosses the pipeline (1 and 2 in the diagram above). - If they are not already either side of the pipeline, these two points are projected to determine the crossing point for the object. - 2.
-Tap and hold on the map and select Compute intersection angle from the shortcut menu.
-Alternatively, from the main Pipelines screen select Cogo / Compute intersection angle. - The Compute intersection angle screen displays the pipeline alignment selected in the Pipeline options screen and the selected points defining the object crossing the pipeline. - 3.
-Tap Calc. - The intersection angle (3) is shown.
-The reported intersection angle is the first angle clockwise, measured from the pipeline in the direction of flow. - If the pipeline has a vertical alignment and the selected points have elevation values, the software also reports the vertical clearance.
-The vertical clearance is calculated assuming the vertical alignment defines the top of the pipe. - 4.
-If the pipeline has no vertical alignment, you can measure and key in the vertical clearance. - 5.
+1. From the map, select the two points that define the object that crosses the pipeline (1 and 2 in the diagram above).

+If they are not already either side of the pipeline, these two points are projected to determine the crossing point for the object.

+2. Tap and hold in the map and select Compute intersection angle.
+Alternatively, tap \equiv and select Cogo / Compute intersection angle.

+The Compute intersection angle screen displays the pipeline alignment selected in the Pipeline options screen and the selected points defining the object crossing the pipeline.

+3. Tap Calc.

+The intersection angle (3) is shown.
+The reported intersection angle is the first angle clockwise, measured from the pipeline in the direction of flow.

+If the pipeline has a vertical alignment and the selected points have elevation values, the software also reports the vertical clearance.
+The vertical clearance is calculated assuming the vertical alignment defines the top of the pipe.

+- 4. If the pipeline has no vertical alignment, you can measure and key in the vertical clearance. - 5.
 If required, specify a diameter for the object that crosses above the other object. - 6.
 To store the intersection point as a new point, select the Store check box and edit the point details as required. - 7.
 Tap Store to store the calculation and, if applicable, the new point in the job.

-Compute deflection angles
+To compute deflection angles